March 2011 Posts from the Internet Marketing Blog

 What’s the old saying?
 “One definition of crazy is doing the same thing again and again and expecting different results”?
 Are you “crazy” when it comes to online marketing or do you adapt and learn from your mistakes?
 After 12 months, I’m adapting.
 Around March 1 of last year I began my Online GED Site blog.

 I never expected it would make tons of money.
 I hoped it would teach me about blogging, WordPress, Google Analytics, keyword research, and using some of WordStream’s free tools.
 Here’s a graph of my visitor traffic for one year.
 It took 8 months to attract my first 1000 visitors.
 Now, during this last month, I attracted 1000 visitors in 30 days alone.
 What were my mistakes?
-A failure to build backlinks, building an email opt-in too... > Read more
+A failure to build backlinks, building an email opt-in too late, an unattractive website (... > Read more

 Since I got all the complaining out of my system yesterday, today I'm giving you nothing but links.
 Here are some of the most helpful and interesting blog posts I read this week:DIYSEO offers 101 "easy, low-cost" SEO tips for time- and budget-strapped SMB marketers.
 This is a quick read and good overview of all the little basic things that small businesses should be doing on their websites and blogs.